System Design Space

 Typical antipatterns

-Running threat modeling once as a pre-release checklist ritual.
+Running threat modeling once before release as a reporting ritual.

-Using only STRIDE and ignoring privacy risks in products with personal data.
+Using STRIDE only and ignoring privacy risks in products with PII.

 Recommendations